-The Partnership's subsidiary Princess Polly has an operating line of credit (the "Facility") up to a maximum of AUD \$20.0 million (USD \$15.4 million), which is guaranteed by Polly Bidco Pty Ltd. and Polly Holdco Pty Ltd, each subsidiaries of Excelerate, L.P. ("Princess Polly Group").
-The assets of the Princess Polly Group have been pledged as security under the Facility which have a book value of \$42.6 million.
+The Partnership's subsidiary Princess Polly has an operating line of credit (the facility) up to a maximum of AUD \$20,000 (USD \$15,404), which is guaranteed by Polly Bidco Pty Ltd. and Polly Holdco Pty Ltd, each subsidiaries of Excelerate, L.P. ("Princess Polly Group").
+The assets of the Princess Polly Group have been pledged as security under the facility which have a book value of \$42,589.

-The Facility may be used to make cash draws, procure letters of credit instruments and for the provision of ancillary facilities.
-The Facility is due November 2021.
-As of December 31, 2020, the Partnership had drawn AUD \$8.0 million (USD \$6.2 million) on the Facility and had USD \$0.8 million drawn in letters of credit (USD \$0.3 million at December 31, 2019) which are held as collateral under various custom bonds agreements.
+The facility may be used to make cash draws, procure letters of credit instruments and for the provision of ancillary facilities.
+The operating line of credit is due November 2021.
+As of December 31, 2020, the Company had drawn AUD \$8,000 (USD \$6,162) on this facility and had USD \$840 drawn in letters of credit (USD \$319 at December 31, 2019) which which are held as collateral under various custom bonds agreements.

-Amounts drawn on the Facility accrue interest at the Commonwealth Bank of Australia bank rate in effect on the date of the draw plus 3.25%.
-The Facility also charges commitment fees of 1.63% per annum calculated on the daily balance of the available Facility.
+Amounts drawn on the facility accrue interest at the Commonwealth Bank of Australia bank rate in effect on the date of the draw plus 3.25%.
+The facility also charges commitment fees of 1.63% per annum calculated on the daily balance of the available facility.
 The commitment fees are payable on a quarterly basis.
-The commitment fees accrued as of December 31, 2020 were AUD \$0.2 million.
+The commitment fees accrued as of December 31, 2020 were AUD \$188.

-The Facility agreement contains various restrictive covenants, including financial covenants that include maintenance of interest coverage ratio of a minimum of 4.00 to 1.00, and gross leverage ratios not to exceed 1.50 to 1.00 and net working capital ratio of less than 1.90 to 1.00, as defined under the Facility agreement.
+The facility agreement contains various restrictive covenants, including financial covenants that include maintenance of interest coverage ratio of a minimum of 4.00 to 1.00, and gross leverage ratios not to exceed 1.50 to 1.00 and net working capital ratio of less than 1.90 to 1.00, as defined under the facility agreement.
 As of December 31, 2019 and 2020, the Princess Polly Group was in compliance with all financial and restrictive covenants.

-The Facility matures in November 2021 and is therefore classified as a current liability as of December 31, 2020.
+The facility matures in November 2021 and is therefore classified as a current liability at December 31, 2020.